cloudbells/FieldGuideScraper/README.md

 # FieldGuideScraper
-Scraping thottbot to make lists of all spells.
+Scraping classic.wowhead.com using Scrapy and Selenium to make lists of all spells (Wowhead really needs to make an API).